sdpjswl/ASJColoredScrollIndicators/README.md

 ```
 Paints both the horizontal and vertical scroll indicators to the desired color.

-You may also set the property via `UIAppearance` to set the color globally, like so:
+You may also set the property via `UIAppearance` to set the color globally:

 ```objc
 [UIScrollView appearance].scrollIndicatorColor = [UIColor blueColor];